mvrahden/reinforce-js/README.md

 > INACTIVE: Due to lack of time and help

 **reinforce-js** &ndash; a collection of various simple reinforcement learning solver.
+This library is for **educational purposes** only.
 The library is an object-oriented approach and tries to deliver simplified interfaces that make using the algorithms pretty easy (baked with [Typescript](https://github.com/Microsoft/TypeScript)).
 More over it is an extension of _Andrej Karpathy's_ reinforcement learning library that implements several common RL algorithms.
 In particular, the library currently includes:

 * **Deep Q-Learning** for Q-Learning with function approximation with Neural Networks ([DQNSolver Details][dqn-solver] and related [Google DeepMind Paper](https://www.nature.com/articles/nature14236))